Thomas Nevin and Frederick Stops, right-hand man to the A-G

 Sir Elliott Lewis last evening expressed deep regret at the passing of Mr. Stops, and made fine reference to the work he carried out in the Attorney-General's Department.
 "He was a man for whom I had the deepest respect," said Sir Elliott Lewis, "and as a young Attorney-General he was extraordinarily helpful to me.
 The consolidation of the statutes, when he produced them, was a marvel of industry, care, and thoroughness.
 When I was Attorney-General in 1892 he was everything in that office.
 He was certainly the Attorney-General's right-hand man.
 He was draftsman of all the Acts of those days, and did the whole of the secretarial work practically alone.
 He drew up all the informations for the Criminal Court, and generally was a most conscientious and reliable officer."

 OBITUARY.
 (1926, July 13).The Mercury (Hobart, Tas. : 1860 - 1954), p.
-6. Retrieved September 26, 2015, from http://nla.gov.au/nla.news-article29451057
+6. Retrieved September 26, 2015, from https://nla.gov.au/nla.news-article29451057

-Thomas Nevin, Frederick Stops and the Prisoner Photographs
+Thomas Nevin, Frederick Stops and the prisoner photographs

 Although this record of prisoner William "Clocky" Clemo is included in the Port Arthur Conduct Register for the years 1868-1869, further information about Clemo was inscribed on the second page pertaining to his conduct after he was transferred to the Hobart Gaol in 1873.
 He was discharged from the Hobart Gaol in the week ending 10th February, 1875.
 His name does not appear in the Port Arthur Conduct Register for the years 1873-1876 (TAHO Ref: CON94-1-2) because he was not at Port Arthur in those years.
 The second page of Clemo's record (below) was signed on the 17th March, 1874 by Frederick Stops, Clerk to the Attorney-General who contracted Thomas Nevin to photograph prisoners on arraignment and discharge.
 Frederick Stops and Thomas Nevin collaborated on collating information on prisoner records, both visual and written into the 1880s.
 This is Nevin's photograph of William Clemo, transported to Tasmania on the ship Equestrian 3 in 1852, sentenced to 7 yrs for “carnally assaulting a child under 12 years” in 1868 at the Supreme Court, Hobart: